 The preschool provides a place where the children/student can experience an enjoyable school experience.
 This early school experience will be valuable once your child/ren enter public school.
 It is also a place where parents have the opportunity to: watch their children as members of a group; observe and converse with the teacher and other parents regarding parenting, or to to find new ways of managing their children.

 We are also a supportive community of families where we all demonstrate kindness, empathy, acceptance and understanding.
 Most of all, a parents involvement in the school sends a powerful and loving message to our children that they are important and we care about what they do and we can all work together as a community.

 In a preschool, emphasis is not on formal learning such at the ABC’s or 123’s.
 The philosophy of our preschool is that children learn through play.
-We are based on the Reggio Emilia approach, which places the natural development of children and their relationship to their environment at the centre of learning.
+We are based on the Reggio Emilia approach, which places the children, their natural development, their relationship with our teachers and and the school environment at the centre of learning.
 “Learning” must make sense from the child’s point of view.
 Therefore the activities are “child led” or “emergent”.
 Their play is guided by teachers and the program is planned with specific goals in mind for growth milestones for the appropriate age, outdoor exploration and social development.